valerio65xz/ms-365-mcp-server/src/generated/README.md

 - **Significantly smaller package size** - No more bundling a 45MB spec file
 - **Type safety** - Full TypeScript types generated from the OpenAPI spec
 - **Validation** - Zod schemas for request/response validation

+### Current Limitations & Future Improvements

+While this approach is a significant improvement, it's not perfect.
+The MCP server might still struggle to understand the MS 365 endpoints correctly, and there's room for improvements in how the API is exposed and documented for AI assistants.
+However, with the current foundation of generated TypeScript clients and proper type safety, these improvements should now be much easier to implement and maintain.

 ## Regenerating the Client